Directed by: Jose Padilha || Produced by: Marcos Prado

 Running Time: 116 minutes

-Readers may remember my earlier review of the original 2007 Elite Squad (ES, I doubt it, because barely any of you fuckers read it), one of my favorite recent crime dramas and arguably the most famous and brutal film to come out of Brazil in the past decade.
+Readers may remember my earlier review of the original 2007 Elite Squad (ES, also known as Tropa de Elite), one of my favorite recent crime dramas and arguably the most famous and brutal film to come out of Brazil in the past decade.
 While foreign film fans from America generally prefer the standard impoverished gangster fare a la City of God (2002, written by Braulio Mantovani, co-writer of ES and Elite Squad 2) and film critics tend toward quieter, more introspective Brazilian cinema like Neighboring Sounds (2012), the likes of Jose Padilha’s sardonic, rough-as-hell crime dramas are for those who like their police beat-downs served red hot.

 The Enemy Within (TEW) remains the highest grossing film in Brazil after the amazing hype train of the first film, though unfortunately it doesn’t reach the action-packed heights of the original.
-Compared to its 2007 predecessor, TEW trades the day-in, day-out grind of BOPE (Brazil’s equivalent of American SWAT) procedure and street justice for a far less believable, borderline fantastical plot of corrupt police takeovers and discards beloved older characters for cheap new villains and comical Fox News-esque skits.
+Compared to its 2007 predecessor, TEW trades the day-in, day-out grind of Batalhão de Operações Policiais Especiais (BOPE, the state of Rio de Janeiro’s equivalent of American SWAT) procedure and street justice for a far less believable, borderline fantastical plot of corrupt police takeovers; it discards beloved older characters for cheap new villains and comical Fox News-type skits.
 Anybody who tells you that TEW is better than the original Tropa de Elite needs to have their eyes and ears checked.

 That being said, TEW is in many ways the natural response to the 2007 original given how the latter stirred such indignant controversy and critical uproar with its depiction of the upper middle-class liberal left and extrajudicial police force.
 Elite Squad prompted many Western critics to label it “fascist” or extreme right-wing, supposedly endorsing police brutality and paramilitary warfare.
 TEW’s thesis is basically a response to that, saying, “No, no, no, this is what fascist police look like!”
 While the first Elite Squad maintained a more general cynicism toward police corruption, middle-class naivety, and poverty-stricken crime, TEW turns its eye on the cause of those symptomatic societal problems.
 The theme this time around is political corruption and the devastating hold that it can have on law enforcement.